BenM4k/react-group-project/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, U can reach me on my Twitter handle for any collaboration.
+If you like this project, you can reach me on my Twitter handle for any collaboration.
 Here is my Paypal account, for any fund assistance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>